Lucky Daye

-David Debrandon Brown (born September 25, 1985), known professionally as Lucky Daye, is an American R&B singer-songwriter from New Orleans.
-He signed with Keep Cool Records and RCA Records to release his first two extended plays, I (2018) and II (2019).
-The EPs were part of a series leading up to his debut studio album, Painted (2019).
-His third EP, Table for Two, won Best Progressive R&B Album at the 64th Annual Grammy Awards.
-His second album, Candydrip (2022), was preceded by his first Billboard Hot 100 entry, "Over".
-His third album, Algorithm (2024), was nominated for Best R&B Album at the 67th Annual Grammy Awards and it’s lead single “That’s You” won Best Traditional R&B Performance.
+David Debrandon Brown (born September 25, 1985), professionally known as Lucky Daye, is an American singer-songwriter who works in the R&B genre.
+He signed with Keep Cool Records and RCA Records and released his first two extended plays entitled I (2018) and II (2019), leading to the release of his first studio album, Painted (2019).
+His third extended play, Table for Two (2021), won the Best Progressive R&B Album at the 64th Annual Grammy Awards.

+His second studio album, Candydrip, was released in 2022.
+Brown earned his first Billboard Hot 100 chart with the song "Over" and released his third album, Algorithm, in 2024, which got nominated for Best R&B Album at the 67th Annual Grammy Awards, and its lead single "That’s You" won Best Traditional R&B Performance.
+In June 2026, Lucky signed a new record deal with Warner Records.

 Early life

 David Debrandon Brown was born on September 25, 1985, in New Orleans, Louisiana.
-He grew up in a religious household where secular music was largely prohibited.
-As a result, he developed his musical abilities by learning melodies through church hymns.
-After leaving his family's church as a teenager, he immersed himself in R&B, soul, and funk music, drawing inspiration from artists such as Stevie Wonder, Prince and D'Angelo.
-Following the devastation of Hurricane Katrina, he relocated to Atlanta, Georgia, where he pursued a career in music.
+Brown was raised in a Christian background where non-religious music was forbidden.
+He therefore learned music by singing hymns.
+After leaving the church he had attended since his youth, Brown developed an interest in R&B, soul, and funk music.
+In an interview with W magazine, Brown said he derived his stage name from Marvin Gaye, adding an extra "e" to "Daye" after taking notice of the spelling of Gaye’s surname.
+He recalled listening repeatedly to Gaye’s "Let’s Get It On" before exploring his body of work.
+Following Hurricane Katrina, he moved to Tyler, Texas.